Graduate Grading System

 For special reasons and with the instructor's permission, a student may register in a course for no credit (NC).
 To have the grade NC appear on the transcript, the student must enroll at registration time as an NC student in the course and comply with all conditions stipulated by the course instructor.
 If a student registered as NC fails to satisfy all conditions, no record of this registration in the course will be made.

 Quality Hours and Quality Points

-For graduation, a student must successfully complete a certain number of required semester hours and must maintain grades at a satisfactory level.
+For graduation, a student must successfully complete a certain number of required credits and must maintain grades at a satisfactory level.
 Numerical values assigned to each letter grade are given in the table below:

-The number of quality points earned in any course is the number of semester hours assigned to that course multiplied by the numerical value of the grade received.
-The quality hours earned are the number of semester hours in which grades are awarded.
+The number of quality points earned in any course is the number of credit hours assigned to that course multiplied by the numerical value of the grade received.
+The quality (or grade-point average) hours earned are the number of credit hours in which grades are awarded.
 To compute a grade-point average, the number of cumulative quality hours is divided into the cumulative quality points earned.
 Grades of W, WI, INC, PRG, PRU, or NC are not counted in quality hours.

-The number of times a class meets during a week (for lecture, recitation, or laboratory) determines the number of semester hours assigned to that course.
+The number of times a class meets during a week (for lecture, recitation, or laboratory) determines the number of credit hours assigned to that course.
 Class sessions are normally 50 minutes long and represent one hour of credit for each hour meeting.
-A minimum of three hours of laboratory work per week is equivalent to 1-semester hour of credit.
+A minimum of three hours of laboratory work per week is equivalent to one hour of credit.
 For the average student, each hour of lecture and recitation requires at least two hours of preparation.